CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 Symmetric routing presents a problem in the presence of silent hosts.
 If the ingress VTEP does not have the destination subnet and the host route is not advertised for the destination host, the ingress VTEP cannot route the packet to its destination.
-You can overcome this problem by having VTEPs announce the subnet prefixes corresponding to their connected subnets in addition to announcing host routes.
-These routes are announced as EVPN prefix (type-5) routes.
+This problem can be overcome by having VTEPs announce the subnet prefixes corresponding to their connected subnets in addition to announcing host routes.
+These routes will be announced as EVPN prefix (type-5) routes.

-To advertise locally attached subnets:
+To advertise locally attached subnets, you must:

 1. Enable advertisement of EVPN prefix (type-5) routes.
-Refer to [Prefix-based Routing — EVPN Type-5 Routes](#src-8366455_EthernetVirtualPrivateNetwork-EVPN-PBR_type5),
+Refer to [Prefix-based Routing — EVPN Type-5 Routes](#src-8362732_EthernetVirtualPrivateNetwork-EVPN-PBR_type5),
     below.

 2. Ensure that the routes corresponding to the connected subnets are